Meet Our Staff

 Madeline Weaver Blanchette – President – Maddy is a principal at Foster and Blanchette, a Holyoke law firm specializing in civil liberties and indigent defense.
 Having grown up in Northampton in the 1970s and early 1980s, she returned with her husband Peter and children in 2007.
 She has been on the board since 2016, after coming to understand Valley’s critical role in supporting local housing affordability and promoting equitable community sustainability during the development of the Lumber Yard in her neighborhood.

 Kim Alston – Kim Alston is a Program & Communications Manager, and Muslim Student Advisor in Smith College’s Center for Religious and Spiritual Life.
 She has served the College for 11 years, guiding students on their spiritual path and working on issues of equity and social justice.
 She advises multiple student secular and religious organizations, including Al Iman, the Muslim student organization.
 She has been on the board since 2018.

-The Board of Directors has the following committees: Executive, Audit/Finance, Governance, Real Estate, Resource Development, and Community Engagement, as well as ad-hoc committees as needed.
+The Board of Directors has the following committees: Executive, Audit/Finance, Governance, Real Estate, Resource Development, Racial Equity and Justice Committee, as well as ad-hoc committees as needed.